 By her mum Gemma…

-So far our little girl has spent her birthday in hospital, endured multiple surgical procedures and numerous rounds of Chemotherapy.
-In December she had surgery to remove her tumour and at the start of this year she had her most gruelling treatment yet suffering through high dose chemotherapy and a stem cell transplant.
-This last treatment was absolutely heartbreaking as we watched our baby girl go through some horrific symptoms.
+So far our little girl has spent her last 2 birthdays in hospital, endured multiple surgical procedures and numerous rounds of Chemotherapy.
+In December 2018 she had surgery to remove her tumour and at the start of 2019 she had what we thought then was her most gruelling treatment yet, suffering through high dose chemotherapy and a stem cell transplant.
+The stem cell transplant was absolutely heartbreaking as we watched our baby girl go through some horrific symptoms.
 Audrina had to resort to sign language due to an unbearably painful mouth and we held her as she vomited blood and experienced hallucinations from the high level of morphine required to ease her pain.
 I will never forget those weeks or the bravery Audrina showed.

 After all this intense treatment you would think she had been through enough but devastatingly children with high risk neuroblastoma have a very high risk of relapse.
-There is a 50% chance that Audrina’s cancer will return if we end her treatment in line with NHS protocol in October.
-If relapse occurs, there is only a 10% chance of survival.
+There is a 50% chance that Audrina’s cancer will still return and if relapse occurs, there is only a 10% chance of survival.
 There are no words for that kind of outlook.
 There is nothing available on the NHS to prevent relapse.

 The world needs kids like Audrina to keep hope and happiness alive.
-Together we can do this for Audrina.
+Together we can continue to raise money for Audrina.
 Please.
 Help make that happen.
 Help my little girl survive this.
 Help give Audrina the chance to grow up.